May 2024

 I’ve been developing two new Colour Time works for an upcoming show with Verse in London.

-In a standard generative release, the decisive moment occurs during minting, a quick roll of the dice determining the output.
-In Colour Time Generative the seed of randomness is the market as a collective force, turning not just the minter but also the market into co-creators of the work.
+In Colour Time Generative the seed of randomness is the market as a collective force, turning not just the minter but the market as a whole into co-creators of the work.

 https://verse.works/exhibitions/colour-time